sunpy/ndcube/README.rst

 .. |Powered by NumFOCUS| image:: https://img.shields.io/badge/powered%20by-NumFOCUS-orange.svg?style=flat&colorA=E1523D&colorB=007D8A
    :target: http://numfocus.org

 ndcube is an open-source Python-based SunPy-affiliated package for manipulating, inspecting and visualizing multi-dimensional contiguous and non-contiguous coordinate-aware data arrays.
 It combines data, uncertainties, units, metadata, masking, and coordinate transformations into classes with unified slicing and generic coordinate transformations and plotting/animation capabilities.
 It is designed to handle data of any number of dimensions and axis types (e.g. spatial, temporal, spectral, etc.) whose relationship between the array elements and the real world can be described by World Coordinate System (WCS) translations.
-See the package docs for more details.
+See the `ndcube docs`_ for more details.

 Installation
 ------------

 Stable Version
 ##############
 There are two options for installing the stable version of ndcube.
-The first is via the anaconda distribution using the `conda-forge channel`:
+The first is via the anaconda distribution using the conda-forge channel:
 ::
    $ conda install --channel conda-forge ndcube
 For more information on installing the anaconda distribution, see the